SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 * **Currency issuer (or 'money sovereign'):** monopoly issuer of a non-convertible fiat currency with floating exchange rate, and no foreign denominated debt.
-Although having foreign denominated debt is a political choice, unnecessary, and is completely pointless if the government understand their monetary system.
+Although having foreign denominated debt is a political choice, unnecessary, and is completely pointless if the government understands their monetary system.
 A government that issues their own currency holding on to foreign reserves is also pointless of the domestic currency is on a float --- provided the government understand the floating exchange rate